 Embrace the emptiness

-These tiny moments afforded by Christmas Day are some of life’s luxuries:
+The tiny moments of solitude afforded by ignoring Christmas Day are some of life’s luxuries.
+They include:

-- Be the only person in the only shop that’s open
+- Being the only person in the only shop that’s open

-- Take your pick of the best views, uninterrupted by others
+- Taking your pick of the best views, uninterrupted by others

-- Sit in your favorite park with your favorite book
+- Sitting in your favorite park with your favorite book

-- Take in the Christmas store windows, without a queue
+- Taking in the Christmas store windows, without a queue.

 In the community